-Sexual History, Character, and Reputation of the Reporting Party.
-In general, a reporting party's prior sexual history, character, or reputation is not relevant and will not be admitted as evidence at a hearing.
-Where there was a relationship between the reporting party and the respondent and consent is at issue, the prior sexual history between the parties may be relevant to assess the manner and nature of communications between the parties or to explain physical evidence.
-Prior sexual history of the reporting party with other individuals is not relevant and will not be permitted, except to explain injury.
+- Sexual History, Character, and Reputation of the Complainant.
+In general, a complainant’s prior sexual history, character, or reputation is not relevant and will not be admitted as evidence at a hearing.
+Where there was a relationship between the complainant and the respondent and consent is at issue, the prior sexual history between the parties may be relevant to assess the manner and nature of communications between the parties or to explain physical evidence.
+Prior sexual history of the complainant with other individuals is not relevant and will not be permitted, except to explain injury.

 - evidence of conduct similar in nature to the alleged misconduct by the respondent,

 - evidence of a pattern of misconduct or previous or other conduct that should be considered together with the alleged misconduct in determining whether a hostile environment was created, and/or

 - evidence relevant to proving intent, state of mind, or identity.

 H. Individuals with Disabilities.
 The university is committed to providing reasonable accommodations for students and employees with documented disabilities, in accordance with the Accommodation Policy and Procedure.
 Such accommodations may include, but are not limited to, administrative assistance, additional time, and/or an alternative to the formal hearing process.
 Reporting parties or respondents with disabilities who need reasonable modifications to address suspected misconduct are encouraged to meet with the Compliance Officer/ADA Coordinator as early in the process as possible to identify and plan specific accommodations.